 Below is a list of what I put in my OWN Family’s Bug Out Bag

 Water and hydration

-This is arguably the most important and must have essential in bug out bag.
+This is arguably the most important and must-have essential in a bug out bag.
 Various scientific researchers have shown that the human body can go without food for about 3 weeks but cannot function if it goes without water for more than 72 hours.

 Personally, as I live near a few lakes, I also have the Katadyn 10 Litre Base Camp Pro Water Filter in my truck, just in case.

 Accidents are bound to happen when disaster strikes.
 A first aid kit will help provide help during various emergency situations.
 In case one of the family members gets injured, you will not just sit there and watch, instead you will provide necessary help that could save life.
 Key things to include in first aid kit include adhesive bandages to cover simple cut and scrapes, butterfly bandages, chemical ice back, first aid handbook, hypoallergenic adhesive tape and individually wrapped gauze packages.

 It’s also important to include medications in your first aid kit to help treat injuries that are not topical.
 Some of the things to include under this category include eye drops, antidiarrheal, eye drops, antihistamine, stomach medication and fever reducer.
 When disaster strikes, it will be very difficult to access proper medical care.
 You will be on your own as family and it will be up to you to ensure that you can save yourselves just in case one of the family members need urgent medical attention.
 Although a first aid kit will not do much especially if the patient is in critical condition, a bird at hand is worth two in the bush.

 My Recommended First Aid Kit can be picked up on Amazon.com for just $14.49